Click ship to open the Palmerston ship page

 Antoni Waliński was born at Stanisławie on 04 March 1871.
 He left Malżewko for Hamburg with extended family where they set aboard the Reichstag on 10 May 1874, arriving at Port Nicholson in Wellington on 6 August 1874.
 He had been nominated by family and friends in Waihola to settle in New Zealand.
-Listed aboard were: Anton Świtala (Waliński) 3.
-He travelled with family south to Greytown where they settled.
+Listed aboard were: Anton Świtala (Waliński) age 3.
+He travelled with extended family south to Allanton where they settled.
 Antoni was apparently quite an academic at school and a very good singer, appearing in many concerts.
-Being keen in sports, he was a keen footballer & a keen cyclist, excelling in both.
-He first worked as an apprentice for Ralston’s Butchery at Greytown.
-Antoni married on 19 July 1899 at Church of the Sacred Heart, Allanton to Martha Smolenski (1881-1951) Greytown, the daughter of Johann Smoliński & Francisca Malińowska.
-They married in a double wedding ceremony with Johann Smolenski & Annie Black.
-Antoni had intentions of marrying Martha ever since she was a young girl, waiting for her to become of age.
+Being keen in sports, he was a keen footballer and a keen cyclist, excelling in both.
+He first worked as an apprentice for Ralston’s Butchery at Allanton before marrying on 19 July 1899 at the Church of the Sacred Heart at Allanton to Martha Smolenski (b.
+1881 at Allanton–d.
+1951), the daughter of Jan Smoliński and Franciszka Malińowska.
+They married in a double wedding ceremony with John Smolenski and Annie Black.
+Antoni had intentions of marrying Martha ever since she was a young girl, waiting patiently for her to become of age.
 They first settled in Allanton where they had their first two children, Frank William (b.
 1900–d.
 1964) and Eric George (b.
 1901–d, 1982).
-The family then moved to Dunedin where Antoni worked at various times as a butcher, labourer & linesmen laying the Castle Street tramlines.
-Here they had the remaining family—Minnie (1903-1983), Thomas Edward (b.
+The family then moved to Dunedin where Antoni worked at various times as a butcher, labourer and linesmen, laying the Castle Street tramlines.
+Here they had the remaining family, Minnie (b.
+1903–d.
+1983), Thomas Edward (b.
 1909–d.
 1972) and Mona (b.
 1913–d.
 2006).
-Sadly Antoni died at his residence at Harrow Street in Dunedin on 18 March 1915 aged 44 and is buried the Allanton Cemetery.
+Sadly Antoni died at his residence at Harrow Street in Dunedin on 18 March 1915 aged 44 and is buried at the Allanton Cemetery.
 Mysteriously both males from the double wedding died very young and as a result the family regarded double weddings as a bad omen.
-Martha then married on 27 December 1920 at St. Joseph’s Cathedral, Dunedin to Arthur Palmer (1881).
-Family—Dunedin; Phyllis Mabel (1921-2005) & Reta Frances (1924-2017).
-Martha died at Allanton on 4 October 1951 aged 70.

 Crawford P. E. E. We Were Here Too!, History of the Junge family.
 (1982), pages 104 – 123.